 - The loss of [name] leaves a huge hole in our lives.
-The office will not be the same without [him/her].
+The office will not be the same without [them].
 We share the burden of your loss and wish you peace.

-- Sending my sorrow and condolences to you and your family.
+- Sending my sorrow and deepest sympathy to you and your family.
 Please be well.